 PanCAN’s PanCAN Patient Services provides free resources and information about all things pancreatic cancer clinical trials, including:

 - General information about pancreatic cancer clinical trials

 - A personalized clinical trials search based on your diagnosis, treatment history, relevant biomarkers, preferences and more – grouped and summarized so you can better understand and evaluate each option with your doctor

 - In-depth details and answers to your questions about your personalized clinical trials information

 - Information to take to your doctor and help you prepare for conversations with your healthcare team

 - Genetic testing and molecular profiling to help you learn which biomarker-based trials you may be eligible for

-Whether you want to know how trials work, what trials are available or what to do next, Patient Central is the place to go.
+Whether you want to know how trials work, what trials are available or what to do next, PanCAN Patient Services is the place to go.

 Clinical trials exist to find better treatment options for patients.
 The patient’s wants and needs should be at the center of all medical decision-making, including clinical trial design.
 PanCAN is working hard alongside others to ensure this is the case and helping patients access clinical trials.